Azmain946/NSAC_2025/README.md

 -   **LangChain:** A framework for developing applications powered by language models.
 -   **Uvicorn:** An ASGI server implementation, for use with FastAPI.

+### Impact and Use Cases

+**Scientists** and **researchers** will use this tool to quickly digest complex biology publications, saving time while staying updated on the latest discoveries. **Mission architects** can explore biology-related insights crucial for designing safe and sustainable space missions. **Investors** benefit by identifying promising scientific directions and technologies with real-world or space applications.
+The interactive knowledge graph helps all users see connections between studies, gaps in research, and areas of consensus or disagreement.

+For **NASA**, this tool matters because it accelerates understanding of space biology, a field essential for long-duration human spaceflight and planetary exploration.
+By providing instant summaries, FAQs, and even AI-driven podcasts, it reduces the barrier to accessing and interpreting dense research.
+Globally, it fosters collaboration by making space biology knowledge more accessible to scientists across disciplines.
+Ultimately, this contributes to advancing space science, healthcare, and technology for the benefit of humanity.

 ## Getting Started

 ### Prerequisites